graniticio/granitic/doc/tutorial/006-database-read.md

 ### Configuration in components.json

-Directly storing the database connection parameters in the <code>components.json</code> file is bad practise and is only used here to keep the length of this tutorial down.
+Directly storing the database connection parameters in the <code>components.json</code> file is bad practice and is only used here to keep the length of this tutorial down.
 Refer back to [the configuration tutorial](002-configuration.md) to see how you could use config promises and a separate configuration file to store this type of environment-specific configuration.